 There’s plenty to do and see in Barcelona in addition to the excellent shopping amenities.
 Barcelona is also only an hour or two to the French border and close to the Pyrenees if you like winter sports.

-If you are a football fan, you’ll certainly want to visit the home of the best team in Europe, the Camp Nou, but if sport isn’t your thing, there are many music venues to cater for all tastes, such as Razzmatazz, Sidecar Factory Club and Palau de la Musica Catalana.
+If you are a football fan, you’ll certainly want to visit the Camp Nou, the home of one of the best teams in Europe, FC Barcelona.
+If sport isn’t your thing, there are many music venues to cater for all tastes, such as Razzmatazz, Sidecar Factory Club and Palau de la Musica Catalana.

 In addition to the Barcelonta beach 10 minutes from Barcelona’s centre, the beaches of Sitges and Tarragona are very close to the city too.